py5coding/py5book/content/hybrid_programming.md

 Technically you don't really need much from py5 to combine Python and Java code because JPype already provides most of the functionality.
 As explained in JPype's documentation, you can already seamlessly import any Java class and create instances.
 To do this, you must do two things.

 1. Add the necessary jar files to your classpath **before** importing py5.
-You can do that any of the following ways:
+You can do this any of the following ways:
    * Explicitly adding the jars with [](/reference/py5tools_add_jars) or [](/reference/py5tools_add_classpath)
    * Place your jar files in a `jars` directory that is a subdirectory of the current working directory
    * Create an environment variable `PY5_JARS` that points to a directory with jar files